Fabrizio-Caruso/CROSS-LIB/README.md

 Examples:
-- "make cmoc_targets" builds all targets that are built with the "cmoc" cross-compiler for the Motorola 6809 systems.
+- "make cmoc_targets" builds all targets that are built with the CMOC cross-compiler for the Motorola 6809 systems.
-- "make gcc_targets" builds all targets for the host console (e.g., CYGWIN, Linux, etc. console)
+- "make gcc_targets" builds all targets by using GCC for the host console (e.g., CYGWIN, Linux, etc. console)
-- "make cc65_targets" builds all targets that are built with the "cc65" cross-compiler for the MOS 6502 systems.
+- "make cc65_targets" builds all targets that are built with the CC65 cross-compiler for the MOS 6502 systems.
-- "make z88dk_targets" [EXTREMELY SLOW] builds all targets that are built with the "sccz80" and "zdcc" cross-compilers of the Z88DK dev-kit for Zilog 80 and Intel 80 systems.
+- "make z88dk_targets" [EXTREMELY SLOW] builds all targets that are built with the SCCZ80 and ZSDCC cross-compilers of the Z88DK dev-kit for Zilog 80 and Intel 80 systems.

 ### Compile all targets for a given system